 The next couple of pages show various characters that have appeared in the story as Cage’s words influence each panel as he describes the importance of myths to the lives of those in the panels.
 He tells us that compared to reality “the myth is stronger.
 Cleaner.
 It allows people to believe what they want.
 Gives them hope.
 Gives them pride.
 Gives them tomorrow. . .”
 The telling of the myth provides an outlet, a space where they can vicariously fight back and pave the way for tomorrow.
 The myth provides psychological relief and escape, hopefully paving the way for full fledged resistance.

 Luke Cage Noir ends with a panel that shows his lover Josephine Ball and the son he didn’t know about on a train out of town as Josephine reads a paper with the headline, “Harlem’s Powerman In the Wind?”
 It is in the panel that the myth “gives them tomorrow.”
-Josephine and her son do not know everything about what happened, but because of Cage, they have money to start new life somewhere away from the crime and oppression that affect them in the city they are leaving.
+Josephine and her son do not know everything about what happened, but because of Cage, they have money to start a new life somewhere away from the crime and oppression that affect them in the city they are leaving.
 The myth of Cage, especially for his son, will undoubtedly play a large role in his formation as an adult.

 The more I think about this story, the more that could be said.
 It needs to be read, as stated earlier, in multiple ways.
 For one, we need to consider it as a comment on the formation and purpose of myths.
 This is nothing new in comics.
 Just look at my post on Jungle Action #22.
-As well, we need to read the story in the context of an African American literary tradition passing novels of the late nineteenth and early twentieth century.
+As well, we need to read the story in the context of the African American literary tradition of passing novels of the late nineteenth and early twentieth century.
 Along with these readings, we need to think about the ways that this story both reflects and challenges the Noir genre.
 Finally, we need to read this story in relation to the folklore of Stagolee and other “Badman” tropes.

 This is a lot to consider, I know, but the story begs us to think about these aspects.
 What are your thoughts?
 As usual, let me know in the comments below, and make sure to follow me on Twitter at @silaslapham.